4 Tax Treatments to Know in Malaysia if You are ‘Transferred’ to a New Location

 1. Employment Income

-I believe, Michelle is aware of declaring her salary to the IRB which falls under Section 13(1)(a) of Income Tax Act (ITA) 1967.
-For year 2018, she would declare RM 120,000 in employment income as she is making RM 10,000 in monthly salary.
+I believe, Michelle is aware of declaring her salary to the IRB in accordance with tax treatment which falls under Section 13(1)(a) of Income Tax Act (ITA) 1967.
+For the year 2018, she would declare RM 120,000 in employment income as she is making RM 10,000 in monthly salary.